 One of the biggest challenges that modern orchestras grapple with is the process of recruiting new members (i.e. auditions), which unfortunately often leads to serious anxiety among musicians who are applying for jobs.
-Having worked with many orchestral musicians over the years, Wissam has developed an alternative to the established audition process.
+Wissam has worked with many orchestral musicians over the years and has developed an alternative to the established audition process.

-The PYP auditions will be advertised through various publications, social media, musical institutions and individual teachers.
-Auditions will be open to selected candidates who are 22-32 years old and are either young professionals or advanced students (3rd/4th-Year or Post-graduate students) in colleges or universities.
+The PYP auditions are periodically advertised through various publications, social media, musical institutions and individual teachers.
+Auditions are open to selected candidates who are 22-32 years old and are either young professionals or advanced students (3rd/4th-Year or Post-graduate students) studying in colleges or universities.

-The auditions will be held in one round and will be approximately 20-25 minutes long, organised according to the following guidelines:
+The auditions are held in one round and are typically approximately 20-25 minutes, organised according to the following guidelines:

 Candidates are encouraged to give as much information as possible, as this will influence the audition pre-selection process.

 Upon receipt of the application form and payment of the £20 application fee, PYP will be in touch to confirm preselection into the auditions or refund the candidate's application fee.